Ekatka/Simplex/README.md

 - **RL Policy Evaluation (`test_rl`)**
   - Loads a trained PPO model and steps through the environment using learned pivoting choices.
   - Reports actions taken, game value, and step count.

+### `config.py`

+Is the main settings file, needs the size of the matrix, epsilon, if the base matrix is provided, the training would be run on it, otherwise, a random matrix would be generated.

+Provides filename template for saving the trained model, the testing file loads the model automatically according to the template.